rizinorg/book/src/visual_mode/visual_configuration_editor.md

 # Visual Configuration Editor

-`Ve` or `e` in visual mode allows you to edit radare2 configuration visually.
+`Ve` or `e` in visual mode allows you to edit rizin configuration visually.
 For example, if you want to change the assembly display just select `asm` in the list and choose your assembly display flavor.

 ![First Select asm](select_asm.png)